The cervix-specific proteome

-During pregnancy a cervical mucus plug is formed to protect against pathogens and prevent the leakage of fluids.
+During pregnancy, a cervical mucus plug is formed to protect against pathogens and prevent the leakage of fluids.
 The cervix also supports the fetal head as it descends in preparation for birth.
-The support gives way during labour when the uterus begins to contract.
-At this time the cervix, which previously was closed off, degrades its mucus plug and dilates to approximately 10 cm through the softening of the cervical tissue which increases the elasticity of the cervical stroma and makes it possible for the infant to pass through.
+The support gives way during labor when the uterus begins to contract.
+At this time the cervix, which previously was closed off, degrades its mucus plug and dilates to approximately 10 cm through the softening of the cervical tissue which increases the elasticity of the cervical stroma and makes it possible for the infant to pass throug

 Here, the protein-coding genes expressed in cervix are described and characterized, together with examples of immunohistochemically stained tissue sections that visualize corresponding protein expression patterns of genes with elevated expression in cervix.